geekymoose/battleship/README.md

 ## Explosion animation
 ![img](https://github.com/GeekyMoose/battleship/blob/master/documents/screenshots/gif/explosion_demo.gif)

-Explosions are managed by a 'handcraft java library'.
+Explosions are managed by a 'handcraft Java library'.
 (Can be find in `com.battleship.dynamic` package).

 #### How does it work
 The explosions manager can be compared to an automata with a specific number a states.

 * Each state is an image.
-(Even if `EvenApp` can theorically manage any type)
+(Even if `EvenApp` can in theory manage any type)
 * When `EvenApp` start, a timer set a push delay which call next state.
 * `DynamicEvent` extends `EvenApp` and add a position (x:y) behavior
 * `ExplosionEvent` extends `DynamicEvent` and create the specific explosion behavior